ikt32/scripts-updates/faq.md

 This is not compatible with how GTA V is launched, and the license will be marked as Expired.
 Regenerate the license under the proper prefix and user.

-### Q: I reset my PC, do I need to resubscribe to activate your scripts again?
+### Q: I reset my PC, do I need to resubscribe to activate your content again?

 If the license has been backed up prior to resetting, this can be restored.
 It can be found at `%localappdata%\ikt\License\0.0.lic` and it is restored to the same location.